angular-ui/bootstrap/src/datepicker/docs/readme.md

 ### Keyboard Support ###

-Depending on datepicker's current mode, the date may reffer either to day, month or year.
+Depending on datepicker's current mode, the date may refer either to day, month or year.
 Accordingly, the term view reffers either to a month, year or year range.

  * `Left`: Move focus to the previous date.
 Will move to the last date of the previous view, if the current date is the first date of a view.
  * `Right`: Move focus to the next date.
 Will move to the first date of the following view, if the current date is the last date of a view.